ramin-vakili/BioFinal/README.md

 ## Dependencies:

 This project has been developed by NetBeans 8.2 and uses hadoop-2.6.5 for MapReduce Processing so Hadoop installation Jars must be added to the project libraries path.
-First install Hadoop and then add all the jar files in folders listed below of Hadoop installation path:
+First install Hadoop and then add all the jar files in folders listed below in Hadoop installation path:

 \share\hadoop\common\lib\
 \share\hadoop\mapreduce\